-Apple has released a security updates to address a vulnerability in GarageBand.
-Exploitation of this vulnerability may allow a remote attacker to take control of an affected system.
+Cisco has released security updates to address vulnerabilities affecting multiple products.
+An attacker could exploit one of these vulnerabilities to take control of an affected system.

 NCCIC/US-CERT encourages users and administrators to review the following Cisco Security Advisories and apply the necessary updates: